-- 1.1 Two types of radar are used for the surveillance of aircraft.
-Primary Surveillance Radar (PSR) uses the return from the aircraft structure to determine range and bearing.
-Secondary Surveillance Radar (SSR) triggers a response from aircraft equipped with a transponder and is able to obtain, in addition to range and bearing, the aircraft's identity and altitude other detail. - 1.2 The ADS-B is not traditional radar based surveillance of aircrafts.
-ADS-B is a major change in surveillance philosophy instead of using ground based radar to interrogate aircraft and determine their positions; each aircraft will broadcast its own position and then automatically report it.
+- 1.1 There are two types of radar that are used for the surveillance of aircraft.
+Primary Surveillance Radar (PSR) that does not require transponder on board, and Secondary Surveillance Radar (SSR), that requires aircraft be equipped with a transponder and is able to obtain, in addition to range and bearing, the aircraft's identity and altitude other detail.
+The SSR Modes S requires allocation of Interrogation Codes (IC). - 1.2 The ADS-B is not traditional radar based surveillance of aircrafts.
+ADS-B is a major change in surveillance philosophy, instead of using ground based radar to interrogate aircraft and determine their positions; each aircraft will broadcast its own position and then automatically report it.
 ADS-B surveillance is easier and less expensive to deploy than ground radar.
-This means that airspace which previously had no radar and only procedural separation services can now have the benefits of ATC services. - 1.3 The CNS SG/6 meeting was successfully held in Tehran, Iran 9-11 September 2014.
+This means that airspace which previously had no radar and only procedural separation services can now have the benefits of ATC services.